-Our Pediatric Intensive Care Unit (PICU) is headed by board-certified pediatric intensivist Dennis Coffey, M.D., Director of the unit and an Assistant Professor of Clinical Pediatrics at the Morgan Stanley Childrens Hospital of New York Hospital Presbyterian-Columbia University Medical Center.
+Our Pediatric Intensive Care Unit (PICU) is headed by board-certified pediatric intensivist Dennis Coffey, M.D.
 Dr. Coffey was instrumental in establishing Valleys PICU in 2006 and is highly skilled in treating pediatric patients of all ages.
 Both Dr. Coffey and the PICUs Associate Director, Yaron Harel, M.D., have completed years of extra training in pediatric intensive care.
 They are on call 24 hours a day, seven days a week.

 Drs.
 Coffey and Harel are joined by a specialized team of registered nurses with many years of experience in treating children with serious illnesses.
 All of our pediatric intensivists and PICU nurses are trained in advanced pediatric life support and pediatric CPR.

 Our PICU team also includes dedicated board-certified pediatric anesthesiologists, respiratory therapists, dietitians, social workers, and a certified diabetes educator who care exclusively for pediatric patients.